graphql/graphql-spec/spec/Section 2 -- Language.md

 Variables can be used within fragments.
 Operation-defined variables have global scope with a given operation, so a variable used within a fragment must either be declared in any top-level operation that transitively consumes that fragment, or by that same fragment as a fragment variable definition.
-If a variable is referenced in a fragment is included by an operation where neither the fragment nor the operation defines that variable, that operation is invalid (see [All Variable Uses Defined](#sec-All-Variable-Uses-Defined)).
+If a variable referenced in a fragment is included by an operation where neither the fragment nor the operation defines that variable, that operation is invalid (see [All Variable Uses Defined](#sec-All-Variable-Uses-Defined)).